Things to Do in Loch Lomond & Trossachs National Park

 • Leave no trace – pick up all your litter from days out and camping

-• Apply for a permit to camp, you cannot ‘wild camp’ at Loch Lomond
+• Apply for a permit to camp 1 March to 30 September; you cannot ‘wild camp’ during this time

 • Book local accommodation and dine out

-• Be respect of locals, don’t park outside of car parks and parking spaces
+• Be respectful of locals, and don’t park outside of car parks and parking spaces

-• People have died swimming, only get into the water where it is safe to do so.
-Seven people died in 2021, don’t take this warning lightly
+• People have died swimming, only get into the water where it is safe to do so

 Why not consider a lesser-known area in Scotland?